-This is a glossary of commonly used words or phrases on EverbodysFedNobodysDead.com.
-Most glossary items are related to mental health.
+Most glossary items are related to mental and postpartum health.

 BABY BLUES: A short-term depression right after childbirth.

-The baby blues is considered a mild depression that only lasts a few weeks at most, and according to AmericanPregnancy.org, it can affect up to 80% of new moms.
-It’s characterized by sadness and crying, mood swings, irritability, and fatigue.
-The baby blues are assumed to be a result of the drastic hormone adjustment from giving birth.
 Most doctors will not offer treatment for the baby blues until two weeks have passed.
-Plenty of sleep, asking for help, and maintaining a healthy diet can help symptoms go away more quickly.
+However, plenty of sleep, asking for help, and maintaining a healthy diet can help symptoms go away more quickly.

 BIPOLAR II: A mental condition characterized by extreme mood swings.

-FIBROMYALGIA: A neurological health condition that causes widespread musculoskeletal pain.
+FIBROMYALGIA: A neurological health condition that causes widespread bodily pain.

 MISCARRIAGE: A type of pregnancy loss that occurs within the first 20 weeks of gestation.